Why does glass scratch?

 In a perfect world, glass manufacturers would thoroughly clean pieces of glass before they get tempered.
 This is necessary because a raw piece of glass has microscopic particles on it’s surface, such things as dust and tiny glass shards (called “fines”).
 Manufacturers actually have special equipment designed for just such a purpose.
 The process is supposed to go like this: new glass gets cut to size, runs through a machine that thoroughly cleans both sides, then goes through the tempering furnace.
 Wash, rinse, repeat.
 This should result in a nice piece of strong glass that has a nearly perfect surface on each side.
 The glass can be scraped with a razor blade with no worries.

 Here’s where the problems begin.
-In a mad dash to keep up with the demand for tempered glass, and to keep costs down and margins up, many manufacturers have failed the maintain their cleaning equipment.
+In a mad dash to keep up with the demand for tempered glass, and to keep costs down and margins up, many manufacturers neglect to maintain their cleaning equipment.
 This results in the brushes that do the cleaning becoming saturated with the very debris they are supposed to be removing from glass!
 The glass doesn’t get properly cleaned before tempering, tiny glass fines and dirt particles remain on the glass, and then it gets tempered!
 What is the result?
 Well, those particles fuse to the surface of the glass during tempering and become a permanent imperfection.

 It’s important to note that, many times, this fabricating debris is invisible to the naked eye.
 A typical end user will likely not even realize it’s there.
 It’s only when an uneducated window cleaner uses a blade on glass like this that the imperfection becomes evident.
 As the scraper moves across the glass, it dislodges these particles and drags them along.
 You end up with scratches like these: